teaguetomesh/dqva-and-circuit-cutting/README.md

 - [x] Need to address one qubit entering a fragment more than once

 #### Simulator
+- [x] MPI for intra-cluster parallelism
-- [ ] MPI for intra-cluster parallelism.
-Multiple job submission for inter-cluster parallelism
+- [ ] Multiple job submission for inter-cluster parallelism
-- [ ] Replace output measurement basis with classical post processing
+- [x] Replace output measurement basis with classical post processing
 - [ ] Implement simulator in Intel QS

 #### Uniter